nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 You'll need:

 - [Visual Studio Code](http://code.visualstudio.com/)
-- [CMake](https://cmake.org/) (Minimum required version is 3.7)
+- [CMake] (https://cmake.org/download/) Download the latest stable version from and install it (Minimum required version is 3.7).
-- A build system for CMake to generate the build files to.
-  + If you have Visual Studio (full version) you can use the included NMake.
-- [Ninja](https://github.com/ninja-build/ninja/releases/download/v1.8.2/ninja-win.zip).
-This is lightweight build system, designed for speed and it works on Windows and Linux machines.
-See [here](cmake/ninja-build.md) how to setup Ninja to build **nanoFramework**.
 - [Python 3.6.5](https://www.python.org/ftp/python/3.6.5/python-3.6.5.exe) Required for uploading the nanoCLR to the ESP32.
-- [OpenOCD](https://github.com/espressif/openocd-esp32/releases/download/v0.10.0-esp32-20180418/openocd-esp32-win32-0.10.0-esp32-20180418.zip) For on chip debugging of the nanoCLR

 ## Setting up the build environment for ESP32

+To save time, you can use the `install-base.ps1` Power Shell script to download the ESP32 IDF Source, toolchain, prebuilt libraries, OpenOCD (for JTAG debugging) and Ninja Zips.
+It will download the zips into the repository folder and extract them into the folder:

+   - `C:\Esp32_Tools`

+Open Power Shell and run the script `.\install-base.ps1`.
+Subfolders follow the names used in the automated build tool AppVeyor (see manual install below and appveyor.yml)

+   - `C:\Esp32_Tools\1.22.0-80`
+   - `C:\Esp32_Tools\esp-idf-v3.0`
+   - `C:\Esp32_Tools\libs-v3.0`
+   - `C:\Esp32_Tools\ninja`
+   - `C:\Esp32_Tools\openocd-esp32`

+## Setting up the build environment for ESP32 - Manual Download

 To save time on building the nanoCLR and to avoid having to create a CMakeLists.txt project for the ESP32 IDF files, the ESP32 IDF libraries are prebuilt using the Esp32 Msys32 environment then used for linking in the CMake build of nanoCLR.
 This has already been done and the libraries can be just be downloaded.

-1. Create a directory structure such as the following:
+1. Create a directory such as the following:

    - `C:\Esp32_Tools`
-   - `C:\Esp32_Tools\libs`

 2. Download the pre-built libs zip from [here](https://bintray.com/nfbot/internal-build-tools/download_file?file_path=IDF_libs-v3.0.zip) and extract it into `C:\Esp32_Tools\libs-v3.0`.

 3. Download the v3.0 IDF source zip file from [here](https://github.com/espressif/esp-idf/releases/download/v3.0/esp-idf-v3.0.zip) and extract it into `C:\Esp32_Tools` so you get `C:\ESP32_Tools\esp-idf-v3.0\components` etc.

 4. Download the Esp32 toolchain from [here](https://dl.espressif.com/dl/xtensa-esp32-elf-win32-1.22.0-80-g6c4433a-5.2.0.zip) and extract it into `C:\Esp32_Tools\1.22.0.80` so you get `C:\Esp32_Tools\1.22.0.80\xtensa-esp32-elf`.

-5. Extract OpenOCD into `C:\Esp32_Tools` so you get `C:\Esp32_Tools\openocd-esp32`.
+5. For on chip debugging of the nanoCLR, download OpenOCD from [here](https://github.com/espressif/openocd-esp32/releases/download/v0.10.0-esp32-20180724/openocd-esp32-win32-0.10.0-esp32-20180724.zip) and extract OpenOCD into `C:\Esp32_Tools` so you get `C:\Esp32_Tools\openocd-esp32`.

+6. Download the light weight build system Ninja for CMake to generate the build files from [here](https://github.com/ninja-build/ninja/releases/download/v1.8.2/ninja-win.zip).
+This is lightweight build system, designed for speed and it works on Windows and Linux machines.
+See [here](cmake/ninja-build.md) how to setup Ninja to build **nanoFramework**.
+  + If you have Visual Studio (full version) you can use the included NMake.

 ## **nanoFramework** GitHub repo

 If you intend to change the nanoCLR for ESP32 and create Pull Requests then you will need to fork the [nanoFramework/nf-interpreter](https://github.com/nanoFramework/nf-interpreter) to your own GitHub repo and clone the forked GitHub repo to your Windows system using an Git client such as the [GitHub Desktop application](https://desktop.github.com/).

 You should use the _develop_ branch for mainstream development or the _develop-network_ branch to work with the networking features which is currently a work in progress.

-## Set up CMake

-1. Download the latest stable version from [here](https://cmake.org/download/) and install it.

 ## Set up Visual Code